OmShrivastava19/Ganga-River-Water-Quality-Forecaster/README.md

 ## Contact

-For questions, issues, or contributions, please refer to the project repository or contact the development team.
+For questions, issues, or contributions, please refer to the project repository.